apinsard/chuse/README.md

 Installation
 ------------

 Chuse is available from the [sapher overlay][1].
+It is also available in the main Funtoo tree.

-Once you have added this overlay through layman or whatever, just emerge `chuse`.
+Once you have added this overlay, just emerge `chuse`.

     # emerge -av chuse